harisont/treview/README.md

 ## Optional parameters
 - `--color` or `-c` can be used to specify the HTML color code to be used for the stroke and fill of the output SVG.
 The default is `white`, as many programmers use dark themes
 - `--meta` or `m` can be followed by a space-separated list of metadata items to be displayed (if available).
-For example, `--meta sent_id text` makes the each sentence's ID and plain text visible above the corresponding tree
+For example, `--meta sent_id text` makes the each sentence's ID and plain text visible above the corresponding tree.
+By default, no metadata is shown

 ## Planned features
 - [ ] display lemmas and, optionally, all other remaining fields (inlcuding ID, the most important to edit dependencies manually!)